About the Center

 The Judaic Studies program offers an array of undergraduate courses on Jewish history, culture, religion, and politics.
 The program explores the Jewish experience through time and from a variety of standpoints.
 Students may pursue a minor in Judaic Studies.

-In the Women’s Studies program at Drexel, students gain an interdisciplinary understanding of the ways in which gender interacts with characteristics such as race, class, ethnicity, age, and sexual orientation.
-The program offers a minor in Women’s Studies.
+In the Women’s and Gender Studies program at Drexel, students gain an interdisciplinary understanding of the ways in which gender interacts with characteristics such as race, class, ethnicity, age, and sexual orientation.
+The program offers a minor in Women’s and Gender Studies.